 BreachWatch provides Admins a dashboard overview and a summary table in the Admin Console detailing how users have dealt with their BreachWatch notifications.

-If users have "At Risk" or "Ignored" passwords, the Admin can take action by clicking on a user's name to bring up the 'User Detail' to gain access to their email address so they can request the user to take action.
+If users have "At Risk" or "Ignored" passwords, the Keeper Administrator can click on a user's name to bring up the 'User Detail' to gain access to their email address so they can request the user to take action.

 The user-specific BreachWatch data does not include shared records, only the records the user owns.
 Additionally, if a record does not contain a password, it will not be shown in the count.

 If the optional, Advanced Reporting & Alerts module is installed, then BreachWatch specific events are sent from the devices/clients and can be used to report activity with a variety of filters, and/or generate an alert.